 Reports from the “Missing Middle”

-Narrative journalism — like most complex skills — needs to be practiced before it can be perfected.
-Thanks to Denison’s close proximity to small and large cities like Newark and Columbus, our narrative journalism students have access to thousands of stories to tell.
+Journalism — like most complex skills — needs to be practiced before it can be perfected.
+Thanks to Denison’s close proximity to small and large cities like Newark and Columbus, our journalism students have access to thousands of stories to tell.

-The NAACP suggest people to profile, students do the reporting and writing, working in teams, and sometimes on more than one story, and the Advocate publishes the work.
+The NAACP suggests people profile, students do the reporting and writing, working in teams, and sometimes on more than one story, and the Advocate publishes the work.

 “It is a great learning experience, but also a way for students to learn more about the community where they go to school and for them to use their skills to support the work of the newly re-formed NAACP,” he adds.

 Doug Swift, video-journalist and visiting assistant professor, shared tips on how to conduct interviews to get good tape for their audio and written stories.
-“I’ve seen students really break through in terms of skill level,” he says.
+“I’ve seen students really a breakthrough in terms of skill level,” he says.

 “It was very impressive to see how organized and dedicated they were in terms of reaching out to sources, following up, and getting their interviews,” he adds.
 “Truly a real-world experience.”